orgua/shepherd-targets/hardware/shepherd_nRF_FRAM_Target_v1.3/readme.md

 - all shared GPIO is current limited to prevent damages to the hardware
   - limit to 8-10 mA @ 4V with 470 R or (2x) 220 R on each IC entry
 - IO-Pins not interfering with RF (nRF PS v1.6 page 578)
+- clock-crystals have high precision, 5 ppm, with matched impedance
+- protection for over- & under-voltage, see sub-chapters below

 ### Over-Voltage-Protection